AMES Type 85: Blue Riband

-Having high-power pulses does not solve the problem completely, one also wants to focus that signal into as small an area as possible to maximize the energy on the target.
 Blue Riband planned to use the output of a dozen transmitters, each with two or four klystrons feeding a single feed horn with a 1/2 degree vertical angle.
 The twelve horns produced a beam that was 6 degrees high in total, and the vertical angle of the target could be estimated by comparing the strength of its signal in adjacent horns.

 To match the resolution of the Type 80, the antenna had to be wide enough to focus the signals into a similar 1/3 degree wide beam.
 The downside to such a tightly focused pencil beam is that the beam sweeps past targets very rapidly as the antenna rotates to scan the sky.
 In the case of the Type 80's pulse repetition frequency of 250 pulses-per-second and its rotation speed of 4 rpm, this meant only 3 to 5 pulses would hit any given target as the beam swung past it.
 This leads to a relatively low blip-to-scan ratio, and if even a few of these pulses are jammed, the target might disappear.
 To solve this problem, Blue Riband proposed mounting four antennas in a square, meaning the entire sky would be scanned after it rotated 90 degrees.
 This allowed the rotation to be slowed to 1/2 rpm, thereby greatly increasing the number of "paints".

 Meeting the resolution goals required a parabolic reflector that was 75 by 50 feet.
 Four of these together produced an enormous system, so large that there was no way it could be mounted on existing bearing systems.
 They ultimately settled on the solution used by the 250 foot diameter Lovell Telescope at the Jodrell Bank Observatory.
 This runs on a modified railway roadbed with multiple sets of bogies carrying a huge triangular framework.
 For the Blue Riband, they adopted a somewhat smaller version with a 100 foot diameter with six bogies carrying a framework on top that acted like a flat turntable.

 The twelve transmitters would be buried in the centre of the assembly.
 Their power was fed to the antennas through a series of twelve rotating wave-guides, something that didn't exist at the time.
 Two possible waveguide designs were trialled, one at the RRE and another at Metrovick.